budak7273/ArmorModules/README.md

 ### Major

 - People have reportedly had issues entering and exiting vehicles.
 If you have any more info on this, please let us know.
+As of Update 4, this may no longer be a problem though.
+- Modules do not always apply their usage costs correctly if you have the Toggle Sprint option on.
+We're working on this, but it has been a lower priority

 ### Minor

 - Modules which display a warning message in the chat upon equip, or those tagged as WIP, may not be fully functioning yet.
-- Suits do not save their last used fuel, stored energy levels, or fuel levels in the save file, so when you log in, your suit may claim to be running on Fuel even if you don't have any.
-This will update the next time your suit refills.
-Enjoy the free fuel!

 </details>